 GetTax

 The GetTax API is the core of the Avalara Service.
 It is capable of collecting a string of elements contained within a single object to include origin (shipped from address), destination (shipped to address), and line items (products, Freight, Service, etc.) information.
+Individual line item origin / destination addressing is available as well.

+Access to the Tax Service API’s is made available by installing the Avatax_TaxService gem.

-Individual line item origin / destination addressing is available as well.GetTax is typically called during a SalesOrder or SalesInvoice DocType transactions.
+GetTax is typically called during a SalesOrder or SalesInvoice DocType transactions.

 Note